Image

 Where We Are Now

-2022 marks our third year of transitioning to regenerative agriculture, working with the NRCS on three projects incorporating conservation cover and working to upgrade our watering systems for our orchards.
-We are adding a culinary farm to table education program this Summer designed to immerse young chefs in the farm to table process, culminating in dinners on the farm in late Summer and early Fall.
+2024 will mark our fifth year of transitioning to regenerative agriculture, working with the NRCS on three projects incorporating conservation cover and working to upgrade our watering systems for our orchards.
+We are working with several partners and local coalitions to pilot mobile markets and other community-based outreach initiatives.

 Image